-FAQ: For MKT-265, how do I find how many people a TV advertisement reached?
+FAQ: How do I find how many people a TV advertisement reached?

 -